rach7777/monax-may/content/blog/2015/2015-05-01-tracking-digits.md

 ## Conclusion

-At Eris we make it super simple to start building these systems.
+At Monax Industries we make it super simple to start building these systems.
 Today.
 In three (easy) steps:

 1. Install (the tools)
 2. Roll (your blockchain)
 3. Build (your application)

-For more information as to how to get started [see here](https://erisserver.erisindustries.com/tutorials/).
+For more information as to how to get started [see here](https://monax.io/docs/tutorials/).

 (Photo credit to: [Board Track Racer by Insomnia Cured Here @ flickr](https://www.flickr.com/photos/tom-margie/1299414993/) -- CC-BY-SA to the author.)